 The NSC offers a variety of classifications to provide a positive experience for every group, regardless of skill level or resources.
 Our contests follow the rules and criteria of Winter Guard International (WGI) and are judged by both local and national judges trained to use the official WGI adjudication criteria.
 This commentary is aimed at providing both instructors and students the most comprehensive feedback available to further enhance and develop the skills of the individual color guard program.

-Founded in 1962, the North Star Circuit is one of the most established and longest running circuit within Winter Guard International.
+Founded in 1962, the North Star Circuit is one of the most established and longest running circuits within Winter Guard International.
 Our long standing tradition of excellence makes membership within the NSC very beneficial in advancing your marching program.

-The North Star Circuit Exists To Offer:
+The North Star Circuit exists to offer:

 - A standardized judging system and criteria to provide educational feedback for instructors and performers.

 - Educational opportunities through clinics for instructors and performers.

 - A scholarship program to promote academic and performance education.

 - Performance venues that provide opportunity for performers and audiences to share the excitement of the performing arts.